Lessons I learned from an online workshop

 The past

-It’s been a long journey becoming brave.
+It’s been a long journey to becoming brave.

 Fifty years ago, I was a teenager who, after a single embarrassing moment, gave up dancing in public.
 For forty years.